webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Several minor bugfixes and minimal code refactoring

 = 3.6.4 =
-* **You can safely update this plugin even if you’re running WooCommece all the way back to version 2.2**
 * Bugfix when creating a new reference if the order value changes while editing it on wp-admin
 * Tested with WordPress 5.2.3-alpha-45666 and WooCommerce 3.7.0-rc.1

 = 3.6.3.1 =
 * Bugfix on the WooCommerce Subscriptions integration (Thanks (@vascothemudo)